JulieW23/rnapp/project_structure.md

    /login/trello_oauth.js - contains code for Trello login and putting data from Trello into the app's database.

-   /login/prosperworks.js - contains code for putting data from ProsperWorks into the app's database.
+   /login/prosperworks.js - contains code for putting data from ProsperWorks API into the app's database.

 ## /tests
    This directory contains tests for the app.
+Instructions for running tests are in README.md

-   /tests/trello_tests.js - test cases for data calculation.
+   /tests/trello_tests.js - test cases for Trello data calculation.

-   * After creating the database tables (by running "node models/trello.js), the data for the test cases can be inserted into the database by running the command "node tests/trello_tests.js".
+   /tests/pw_actions_tests.js - test cases for ProsperWorks data calculation.

-   * The expected calculation results are in the file trello_tests_results.txt
+   /tests/pw_count_tests.js - test cases for ProsperWorks data calculation.

-   * Go to http://localhost:3000/trello?oauth_token=accesstoken1 to use the app with the inserted test data.
+   /tests/pw_dist_calc_tests.js - test cases for ProsperWorks data calculation.

 ## /bin